tanudutta/Classical_Electrodynamics_II/README.md

 Student :  Santanu Dutta (santanu.dutta_255@tifr.res.in)

-Here i wil share the materials which will be necessary for credit this course.
+Here i will share the materials which will be necessary for credit this course.